coderehan/LLD-Coding-Framework-Android/07-Hotel-Booking-System/README.md

             it.roomNo == roomNo
         } ?: throw NoSuchElementException("Room not found")

+        /**
-        // Check and update the room status inside a synchronized block.
+         * Lock/check room availability inside a synchronized block.
-        //
+         *
-        // This makes the operation thread-safe and prevents two users
+         * This makes the availability check and status update
+         * thread-safe and prevents two users from booking
-        // from booking the same room at the same time. synchronized(room) {
+         * the same room at the same time.
+         */
+        synchronized(room) {

             // Only AVAILABLE rooms can be booked.